SeattleTestbed/docs/Operating/CustomInstallerBuilder/Installation.md

  * [Django](http://www.djangoproject.com/) in version 1.6.x -- necessary to run Django code

 Python is often available on a typical Linux install.
-Be sure to check the version though, we need 2.5, 2.6, or 2.7.
+Be sure to check the version though, we need 2.7.

 To install the other packages, log in as a `sudo`able user and type
 ```sh